Biomedical Term Service Help

 There are 2 main relationships in the ontology tree:

 • REPLACED_BY relationship.
-This type of relationship represent a modification in the ontology structure, usually due to new findings or adjustments.
-A REPLACED_BY relationship points from a deprecated term to a new term that serves in its place.
-Not all deprecated terms are replaced by new terms, and some may be removed entirely.
+This type of relationship represents a modification in the ontology structure, typically due to new findings or adjustments.
+A REPLACED_BY relationship points from a deprecated term to a new term that replaces it.
+Not all deprecated terms are replaced; some may be removed entirely.

 Genomic data

 Genomic data is different from ontological data.
 They do not have a hierarchical structure, but a "flat" format.
 Each gene is represented as a node, with no parent-child relationship.
-The REPLACED_BY relationship still applies.
-However, genomic data contains more than genes.
-It also includes transcripts, exons, proteins(products), and maybe variants.
+The REPLACED_BY relationship still applies, however, genomic data contains more than genes.
+It also includes transcripts, exons, proteins(products), and potentially variants.
 This part of the data is captured as:

 Genomic Data Structure